-Guide: User Agents Developers should send unique user agent strings with every API request.
-In this guide, we cover the basics of formatting and implementation.
+Guide: User agents developers must send unique user agent strings with every API request.
+In this guide, the basics of formatting and implementation are described.

 User agents

-When invoking dashboard API, it's best practice to provide a custom user agent string with each API request.
-This helps your customers and Meraki admins monitor API interactions with their environments and helps build their trust.
-In brief, here are some Dos and Don'ts with user agent strings!
+When you invoke dashboard API, it's best practice to provide a custom user agent string with each API request.
+This helps your customers and Meraki administrators monitor API interactions with their environments and helps build their trust.
+In brief, here are some Dos and Don'ts with user agent strings.

 Dos